wp-plugins/appear-in-wp/readme.txt

 If a public room name has not been explicitly defined in settings or shortcode, then the default public room expires daily.

 The 'post' room type will generate a public room with name of the current post.

+= Features =

+Button for toggling room visibility.
+Button for toggling room position.
+Buttons for inviting others via Twitter, Facebook, and email.

 = Documentation =